healerkx/PySQLKits/README.md

 # PySQLKits

-### It's a toolkits set for MySQL, implementing in Python 3.5
+### It's a toolkit set for MySQL, implementing in Python 3.5

-- batchinsert is for generating multi-lines of insert SQL,
+- batchinsert is for generating insert SQL statements, also support data set having relations.
 > usage:

 ```